Connecting With God

 - PRAY: We pray because we love them.

 - ASK: We ask questions because we care.

 - SHARE: We share what Jesus has done in our lives and what He can do in theirs.

 Each member answer one or more of the following questions:

-• PRAY: We pray because we love them.
-Who do you want the group to join you in praying for this week?
+- Who would you like the group to join you in praying for this week?